amjadorfali/gtfu/README.md

 - [X] Will automate the timer and break start/end.
 - [ ] Will support idle reset.
+    - To check for linux, i had to install libxscrnsaver, libx11, and pkg-config
 - [ ] Will force you to take breaks by blocking the screen.
 - [ ] Will have minimal setup required.
      - [ ] Will support startup process.